A family index theorem for periodic Hamiltonian systems and bifurcation: Spectral Flow

 \section{Spectral Flow}

 The spectral flow of paths of selfadjoint Fredholm operators was introduced by Atiyah, Patodi and Singer in \cite{AtiyahPatodi} in connection with the eta invariant and spectral asymmetry.
 Since then it has reappeared in several other contexts like Floer homology, the distribution of eigenvalues of the Dirac operator, odd Chern characters, gauge anomalies and bifurcation theory, among others.
 Detailed references can be found in the introduction of \cite{SFLPejsachowicz}.
 We base our presentation essentially on the recent work \cite{UnbSpecFlow}.\\ We follow the notation of Section \ref{section:sindbundle} and assume that $W$ and $H$ are complex Hilbert spaces with a dense continuous inclusion $W\hookrightarrow H$.
 Let us recall that for a selfadjoint Fredholm operator $T_0\in\mathcal{FS}(W,H)$, $0\in\mathbb{R}$ either belongs to the resolvent set or it is an isolated eigenvalue of finite multiplicity.
-Since the set of Fredholm operators is open in $\mathcal{L}(W,H)$, there exists $\Lambda>0$ such that $\pm\Lambda\notin\sigma(T_0)$ and $\sigma(T_0)\cap[-\Lambda,\Lambda]$ consists only of isolated eigenvalues of finite multiplicity.
-If now $\Gamma$ denotes the simple closed curve surrounding $0$ positively along the circle of radius $\Lambda$, then
+Since the set of Fredholm operators is open in $\mathcal{L}(W,H)$, there exists $\Lambda>0$ such that $\pm\Lambda$ do not belong to the spectrum